GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-07-14-passing-props-to-protected-react-components.md

 The important components are:

-* Auth.js - this component, takes advantage of ReactContext to share if the current user is authenticated or not to all components in the app
+* <span class="code-snippet">Auth.js</span> - this component, takes advantage of ReactContext to share if the current user is authenticated or not to all components in the app
-* Firebase.js - we will be using Google Firebase to give us some Authentication out of the box
+* <span class="code-snippet">Firebase.js</span> - we will be using Google Firebase to give us some Authentication out of the box
-* Home.js - the home component that will require a user to sign up and/or login to view
+* <span class="code-snippet">Home.js</span> - the home component that will require a user to sign up and/or login to view
-* Login.js - this will allow the user to login
+* <span class="code-snippet">Login.js</span> - this will allow the user to login
-* PrivateRoute.js - the wrapping component that will render components only when a check has been made to ensure the user has logged in, otherwise it will redirect the user to login
+* <span class="code-snippet">PrivateRoute.js</span> - the wrapping component that will render components only when a check has been made to ensure the user has logged in, otherwise it will redirect the user to login
-* SignUp.js - this will allow the user to sign up to view private content
+* <span class="code-snippet">SignUp.js</span> - this will allow the user to sign up to view private content
-* UserProfile.js - another component which only a logged-in user can see
+* <span class="code-snippet">UserProfile.js</span> - another component which only a logged-in user can see

-Once you have these components in place you can modify App.js to use React Router to have all our components designated to specific URLs.
+Once you have these components in place you can modify <span class="code-snippet">App.js</span> to use React Router to have all our components designated to specific URLs.
 This would look something like the following:

 <span class="font-weight-bold">*src/App.Js*</span>